Targets: Box office

-Critical reception
+Critical response

-On the review aggregator website Rotten Tomatoes, Targets has an approval rating of 90% based on 29 reviews, with an average rating of 7.7/10.
+On the review aggregator website Rotten Tomatoes, Targets has an approval rating of 89% based on 36 reviews, with an average rating of 7.6/10.
 The website's critical consensus reads: "A startling directorial debut by Peter Bogdanovich mixes an homage to Boris Karloff horror films with a timely sniper story to create a thriller with modern baggage and old school shock and awe."

 Howard Thompson of The New York Times called the film an "original and brilliant melodrama", and concluded that "Targets scores an unnerving bullseye."
-Dave Kehr of The Chicago Reader called the film "an interesting response to the demands of low-budget genre filmmaking."
+Dave Kehr of The Chicago Reader called the film "an interesting response to the demands of low-budget genre film making."
 Variety wrote of the film: "Aware of the virtue of implied violence, Bogdanovich conveys moments of shock, terror, suspense and fear."
 In a retrospective review of the film, Geoff Andrew of Time Out called it "a fascinatingly complex commentary on American mythology, exploring the relationship between the inner world of the imagination and the outer world of violence and paranoia, both of which were relevant to contemporary American traumas."

 Writing for the Chicago Sun-Times, critic Roger Ebert gave the film two-and-a-half stars out of four, and wrote that "Targets isn't a very good film, but it is an interesting one."
-He called Karloff's performance "fascinating" but noted that the film may have been "more direct and effective" without his scenes.
+He called Karloff's performance "fascinating" but noted that the film could have been "more direct and effective" without his scenes.
 A review of the film published by Time stated that "Targets eventually falls victim to artistic overkill."

 Stanley Kauffmann of The New Republic wrote, "Targets showed considerable skill, but was trapped in Movieland, in more than subject matter".
 John Simon wrote- "Targets handled a valid subject but in a trashy way."

+In 2018, on the film's 50th anniversary, Mark Lager wrote on Cinema Retro that "Bogdanovich had been deeply disturbed by Charles Whitman's mass shooting and felt compelled to write a screenplay based on the event.
+Targets was released in August 1968 and was especially relevant that year in the wake of the assassinations of Martin Luther King Jr. and Robert Kennedy".

 In 2020, Quentin Tarantino called Targets "the most political movie Corman ever made since The Intruder.
-And forty years later it's still one of the strongest cries for gun control in American cinema.
+"And forty years later it's still one of the strongest cries for gun control in American cinema.
 The film isn't a thriller with a social commentary buried inside of it (the normal Corman model), it's a social commentary with a thriller buried inside of it...
 It was one of the most powerful films of 1968 and one of the greatest directorial debuts of all time.
 And I believe the best film ever produced by Roger Corman."

+Home media

+Paramount Home Entertainment released Targets on DVD on August 12, 2003.

+In 2023, Targets was remastered in 4K and released on DVD and Blu-ray by The Criterion Collection.
+BFI released Targets on 25 September 2023 for the first time on Blu-ray in the UK.